kiranrandhi/bb-2021-analytics/README.md

 # License
 This library is licensed under the MIT-0 License.
 See the LICENSE file.

+# Fundamentals (Pre-Requisites For BlackBelt Data & Analytics Track)

+For the list of self-placed resources, see here:

 # Labs

 Note: All Approved Attendees For The Program Will Receive Weekly E-mails With Credits Details For Using Their Own AWS Accounts.